Suspicious Packages Addressed To Joe Biden Found At Delaware Post Offices

 The police searched Biden’s home on Wednesday after other political figures received suspicious packages.
 The police sweep yielded nothing but the dangerous packages intended for him were apparently in post offices.

 The FBI’s counterterrorism division is leading the probe into the packages.
-The agency said there is possibility that additional packages were also mailed to other locations.
+The agency said there is a possibility that additional packages were also mailed to other locations.